MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

    Can read the contents of a file or folder.
-   If a user has Read permissions for a folder, the user can see the contents of the folder and the properties of the files in it, even if the user does not have permission to open the files.
+   If a user has Read permissions for a folder, the user can see the contents of the folder and the properties of the files in it, even if the user doesn't have permission to open the files.
    :::column-end:::
 :::row-end:::
 :::row:::